TL;DR

 - Comprehensive Policies: Typically offer full out-patient cover, meaning there is no financial limit on the diagnostic tests and consultations you can have, as long as they are deemed medically necessary.

 When choosing a policy, it's vital to select an out-patient limit that gives you confidence you'll be covered for key diagnostics like CT and MRI scans.
-A specialist PMI broker like WeCovr can help you understand these limits and compare policies from the UK's leading insurers, ensuring you get the right level of cover for your needs and budget.
+A PMI specialist at WeCovr or one of our broker partners can help you understand these limits and compare policies from the UK insurer panel, ensuring you get the right level of cover for your needs and budget.

 The Process for Getting a CT Scan with PMI